JPReynolds/be-nc-news/README.md

 npm run setup-dbs
 ```

 Your application should run on port 9090 with the development environment configuration.
-Use the following command to listen on the port using nodemon:
+Run the following command to listen on the port:

 ```
 npm start